-How to Grow and Care for Nerium Oleander
+How to Grow and Care for a Nerium Oleander Plant

 Nerium Oleander “Oleander” is a beautiful flowering evergreen shrub that grows up to 9ft and brightens up any garden, usually flowering all summer long into October.

 Its one of the most versatile evergreen shrubs due to the fact that they can tolerant a wide range of conditions, including drought, heat, salty soil, salt spray, high PH and excessive pruning.
 Take a trip to Portugal and you’ll see them all along the motorways there.